openedx/edx-documentation/en_us/install_operations/source/installation/install_devstack.rst

 When you have completed these steps, see :ref:`Starting the Open edX Developer Stack` to begin using Devstack.

-For help with the Devstack installation, see :ref:`Troubleshooting Devstack`.
+For help with running Devstack, see :ref:`Troubleshooting Devstack`.

 .. _Updating Devstack: